hanabi/hanabi.github.io/Reference.md

 * If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind-play your *Finesse Position* card.
 * This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
 Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.

+### Dark Rainbow Saves

+* This convention applies to the *Dark Rainbow* variant (where each rainbow card is critical).
+* Players should save dark rainbow 3 and dark rainbow 4 with a number clue.
+* There are two exceptions to this:
+  * if the color clue also touched another critical card (that is not dark rainbow)
+  * if the color matches a suit that is already completely played or accounted for
+* Note that this convention does NOT apply to the *Black & Dark Rainbow* variant.
+In that variant, you must save dark rainbow 3 and dark rainbow 4 with a black color clue.

+### Color Blind Conventions

+* These conventions apply to the *Color Blind* variants.
+* Number clues mean the same thing as normal.
+* All color clues have a special meaning:
+  * Blue means play slot 1.
+  * Green means play slot 2.
+  * Yellow means play slot 3.
+  * Red means play slot 4.
+  * Purple means play slot 5 (in 2 and 3-player games).
+  * Purple means that the next two players should play their *Finesse Position* card (in 4 and 5-player games).
+  * Orange means chop move.
+* All color *Play Clues* have to be treated as potential *Delayed Play Clues*, *Prompts*, and *Reverse Finesses*.

 ### The Negative Prompt

 * This convention applies to the *Dual-color Suits* variant.